litus-work/-Google-Maps-Email-Scraper/README.md

 📍 Google Maps Email Scraper
-Automation to extract business email addresses from Google Maps listings:
+An automated lead generation workflow that collects business emails directly from Google Maps listings.

-Extracts listings via API.

-Filters out unwanted and unnecessary domains.

-Exports structured data to spreadsheets.
+How it works:

+Sends HTTP requests to Google Maps and extracts company URLs.

+A lightweight Python script visits each website to detect and extract valid email addresses.

+All collected emails are automatically stored in a structured Google Sheet.

-Ideal for marketers, ad campaigns or SMB data enrichment.
+✅ Great for outreach, prospecting, and small business data enrichment.

-🔗 Technologies: Google Sheets, Python.
+Tech stack:
+n8n · Python · Google Maps · HTTP API · Google Sheets